 Dinosaur Day is today!
 Celebrated on the third Tuesday in May and on June 1, the day can be filled with all things dinosaurs: facts about dinosaurs, songs about dinosaurs, posters about dinosaurs.
 Children could make plaster of Paris dinosaur eggs or footprints.
 Foodies could make dinosaur-shaped cookies.
 Children could learn more at: https://kids.nationalgeographic.com/animals/prehistoric.

 Dinosaur Day is today!
 Also celebrated on the third Tuesday in May, the day can be filled with all things dinosaurs: facts about dinosaurs, songs about dinosaurs, posters about dinosaurs.
-Children could make plaster of Paris dinosaur eggs or footprints.
+Children could make models of dinosaur eggs or footprints.
 Foodies could make dinosaur-shaped cookies.
 Children could learn more at: https://kids.nationalgeographic.com/animals/prehistoric.

 Kentucky became the fifteenth state of the United States in 1792.
 It probably got its name from either the Iroquois word Kenta-ke, meaning meadowland, or the Wyandot word Kah-ten-tah-teh, meaning land of tomorrow.
 Its state song is “My Old Kentucky Home.”
 Kentucky ranks 37th in area and 25th in population compared to all the states.
 Tourist attractions include Mammoth Cave National Park.
 Frankfort is the capital, and Louisville is the largest city.
 Children could visit an internet site at: Kentucky.